algee/cleanData/README.md

 The rows of "tidyData2" are sorted, 1st, according to activity (least strenuous to most strenuous), and 2nd, by subject ID.

-The data, when written out to a file, is hard to read because of the number of columns and the large number of displayed digits.
-But, it was deemed preferable to keep full precision since this is an input file for further downstream processing.
+The data, "tidyData2", when written out to a file ("tidyDataSummary.txt"), is hard to read because of the large number of columns and the large number of displayed digits.
+But it was deemed preferable to keep full precision since this is an input file for further downstream processing.

 The dataset can be easily read into R with: